dpays/esteem8app.github.io/docs/work-the-system/tools/process-strategy-principles.md

 ## Introduction

-Before starting to work **choose optimal strategy parts** you want to work on and transform them into sub-process (tasks).
-This globaly means choose the best strategy parts, details them then timely organize them by urgency and then importance.
+Before starting to work **choose optimal (best) strategy parts** you want to work on, detail them into sub-process (tasks) and then timely organize them.

 During the work time **process sub-process chosen efficiently** by being in good body and mind conditions.